Boundary topological entanglement entropy in two and three dimensions: Loop-gas models in (2+1) and (3+1) dimensions

 In this work, we study loop-gas models.
 In their most general form, these models have ground states described by superpositions of string diagrams subject to a collection of rules, for example a diagram may be declared invalid in a ground state superposition if it contains an `open string'.
 We focus on topological loop-gas models.
-In this case, the rules are a collection of local manipulations or moves that states must be invariant under.
+In this case, the rules are a collection of local manipulations or moves under which states must be invariant.
 These are designed to ensure invariance under diffeomorphism.
 Given a triangulation of the manifold, which provides a lattice structure on which a condensed matter model can be defined~\footnote{The lattice is the dual of the triangulation.}, the local moves ensure retriangulation invariance.

-Levin-Wen~\cite{wen2004quantum,levin2005string} (LW) and Walker-Wang~\cite{Walker2012TQFT,williamson2017hamiltonian,crane1993categorical,crane1997state} (WW) models are, respectively, two- and three- dimensional Hamiltonian models that give rise to topological loop-gas states as their ground states.
-Hamiltonians for these models are given in \onlinecite{levin2005string} and \onlinecite{Walker2012TQFT} for LW and WW models respectively.
+Levin-Wen~\cite{wen2004quantum,levin2005string} and Walker-Wang~\cite{Walker2012TQFT,williamson2017hamiltonian,crane1993categorical,crane1997state} models are, respectively, two- and three-dimensional Hamiltonian models that give rise to topological loop-gas states as their ground states.
+Hamiltonians for these models are given in \onlinecite{levin2005string} and \onlinecite{Walker2012TQFT} for Levin-Wen and Walker-Wang models respectively.
 Our results do not depend on the particular form of the Hamiltonian, rather on universal properties of the ground states in the associated topological phase.

 Quasiparticle excitations in these models are defects in the ground state, corresponding to a local change in the rules.
 Far from the excitations, the excited state remains invariant under the original moves but, for example, a string may be allowed to terminate at the location of the excitation.